PRESS ESC TO CLOSE

 Dr. Attas also recommends dog chews that are specifically labeled for dental care, and cautions against using tennis balls or other fuzzy toys as chews, as these can grind down the teeth and cause additional dental disease.
 “Look for chew toys made from semi-hard material that are made to be chewed on but not consumed,” she adds.

-Dental sprays, gels and water additives
+Dental sprays, gels, and water additives

 These can be added to water to help decrease tartar accumulation and are the equivalent to mouthwash for humans.
 They can be a great addition to a teeth-cleaning regime, but if you’re not brushing too, they won’t be nearly as effective, according to Dr. Holmboe.

 Dental powder supplements, which can be added to food, are also available, and are a good option if your dog won’t drink water with additives mixed in.
+The Advanced Bye Bye Dog Breath Dental Powder uses natural ingredients to clean teeth, freshen breath, fight plaque, while biotics — pre-, pro-, and postbiotics — help balance the oral and gut microbiome.

-Bye Bye Dog Breath Powder
+Advanced Bye Bye Dog Breath Dental Powder

 Professional cleaning